AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/extrinsic-calls.md

 #### 1.4.
 Annual Voting Period Re-Staking

-During the annual council voting period, all existing staking positions held by the Community Treasury on active UCG dApps must be renewed.
-This operation has stricter prerequisites than regular UCG staking: **both Staker Rewards and dApp Owner Rewards must be fully claimed before submitting any re-staking motion**.
+During the annual council voting period, all existing staking positions held by the Community Treasury must be renewed.
+This operation has stricter prerequisites than regular staking: **both Staker Rewards and dApp Owner Rewards must be fully claimed before submitting any re-staking motion**.

 **Required sequence:**

 1. Claim all Staker Rewards: follow [Section II.I.1.1](#11-staker-rewards).
 2. Claim all dApp Owner Rewards: follow [Section II.I.1.3](#13-dapp-owner-rewards).
-3. Submit the re-staking council proposal, batching all UCG dApps into a single motion:
+3. Submit the re-staking council proposal, batching all active positions into a single motion:

 ```
 communityCouncil.propose(